kubernetes/enhancements/keps/sig-node/20190530-commit-class.md

 TODO

-Approximately: introduce a `CommitClass` cluster-scoped object which defines a node selector and a list of resource multipliers.
-All nodes which match the node selector should apply the multipliers to the associated resource when updating their Node API object.
+Approximately: introduce a `CommitClass` cluster-scoped object which defines a node selector and a list of resource percentages.
+All nodes which match the node selector should apply the percentage to the associated resource when updating their Node API object.

 #### Open question: conflict between multiple CommitClasses